ST4RCHASER/prisma-extension-kysely2/README.md

 });
 ```

 Don't try to use Kysely's `transaction` method directly, though.
-It's not supported by `prisma-extension-kysely`, and it will throw an error if you try to use it.
+It's not supported by `prisma-extension-kysely2`, and it will throw an error if you try to use it.

 ```typescript
 // Don't do this!
 Prefer prisma.$transaction instead.